Begin your research with these entries at Oxford Music Online (log-in required off campus).

 Enhance your studies with these free online resources.

 New to music research?
-Consider starting at the Music History Research Guide where you will learn strategies for finding and utilizing reference sources, books, articles, scores, audio, and other formats available from University Libraries.
+Consider starting at the Music History Research Guide where you will learn strategies for finding and utilizing reference sources, books, articles, scores, audio, video, and other formats available from University Libraries.

 Reference sources are designed to provide users with quick and authoritative background information on a given subject.
 They are the ideal place to familiarize yourself with a subject and its existing literature, although they should never be the culmination of your research process.
 Databases collect scholarly articles and information, and they can direct you to academic journals available from the Libraries.
 A complete list of databases can be found at the Libraries website.
 The following reference sources and research databases are all available online, although log-in might be required off-campus.